 Start-up motor trade or part-time employment.
 If you are self-employed but have more than one job or business, see if there is one overall policy that will cover you rather than having different ones for each job.

 Driving convictions.
 An insurance company needs to be made aware of any driving convictions employees have received in the past five years.
-It is illegal to withhold any such information, if this has not already been passed onto the insurers, this must be updated in the pre renewal.
+It is illegal to withhold any such information, if this has not already been passed onto the insurers, this must be updated in the pre-renewal.
 This may push up your renewal premium, but it is preferential to finding out at a later date that you aren’t able to make a motoring claim.
 The amount of type of convictions of all employees will determine the overall premium and someone with excessive driving convictions is unlikely to be insured.

 Safe driving.
 On the bright side, a company with a track record of safe driving should be able to check with their insurers about reducing their premium.

 Renew without a break in cover.
-Having any kind of break in your insurance cover could leave you in breach of the Continuous Insurance Enforcement regulations and liable for a fine, court proceedings or even the vehicle being clamped, impounded or destroyed.
+Having any kind of break in your insurance coverage could leave you in breach of the Continuous Insurance Enforcement regulations and liable for a fine, court proceedings or even the vehicle being clamped, impounded or destroyed.
 All vehicles used on roads and in public places must have valid motor insurance or the vehicle needs to be registered with the DVLA as off the road (Statutory Off-Road Notification or SORN).

 Review your need for excess.
 Whether a sole trader or larger business owner, if you have had few vehicle incidents over the past year, it may be worth discussing a higher excess with your motor trade insurer to lower your premiums.